 Health and social care professionals who work with individual clients who wish to expand their knowledge and skill base.

 What difference will it make to my attendees?

 Individuals who have attended the course can utilise CBT skills within the therapeutic alliance, creating lasting change for the clients they work with.
 In addition to being able to use CBT skills within their own lives.

-By having highly skilled and motivated employees this has a direct impact on staff welfare and sense of empowerment when working clinically.
+- A direct impact on staff welfare and sense of empowerment when working clinically by having highly skilled and motivated employees

-Matthew Cole is a BABCP Accredited Cognitive Behavioural Psychotherapist who has been in practice for nearly 30 years.
+Matthew Cole is BABCP Accredited Cognitive Behavioural Psychotherapist who has been in practice for nearly 30 years.
 He has worked for a range of organisations including the NHS, the MOD, mental health charities and the private sector.
-He is highly experienced in the utilization of CBT within a range of practice settings with a vast array of presenting issues.
-He specialises in the treatment of clients with complex clinical presentations.

 He has worked with a vast range of individuals, groups and organisations using CBT based interventions as the agent of change.